Myer Prinstein: World record

 In what was most likely his most significant athletic accomplishment outside of the Olympic games, while competing for Syracuse, Prinstein set a running long jump world record of 7.235 m (23 ft 8 7/8 in), increasing the prior record by several feet, in New York on June 11, 1898.
 However, the record was soon broken, first by William Newburn of Ireland on June 18, 1898, and then by future rival Alvin Kraenzlein on May 26, 1899.

-Impressively, on April 28, 1900, Prinstein set a new world record of 7.50 m (24 ft 7 1/4 in) in Philadelphia, running at Philadelphia's well-attended Penn Relays.
+On April 28, 1900, Prinstein set a new world record of 7.50 m (24 ft 7 1/4 in) at Philadelphia's Penn Relays.
 Four months later, on August 29, 1900, this record was also broken by Peter O'Connor of Ireland.

 A versatile track and field athlete, besides specializing in the long and triple jumps, he ran sprints and relays, pole-vaulted, hurdled, and high-jumped during collegiate competition at Syracuse.
 He even played on one of the school's earliest basketball teams.
 He was lean but not exceedingly tall, and though his height estimates from various sources vary, Syracuse University publications place his height at 5 ft 7+3/4 in.